friends-of-presta/security-advisories/_posts/2022-06-24-blockwishlist.md

 Please note, blockwishlist is often forked to be customized.

-* Upgrade PrestaShop to the latest version to disable multiquery executions (separated by “;”)
+* Upgrade PrestaShop to the latest version to disable multiquery executions (separated by “;”) - be warned that this functionality **WILL NOT** protect your SHOP against injection SQL which uses the UNION clause to steal data.
 * Change the default database prefix `ps_` by a new longer arbitrary prefix.
 Nevertheless, be warned that this is useless against blackhats with DBA senior skill because of a design vulnerability in DBMS
 * Activate OWASP 942's rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against these set of rules.